Subsidies for Promoting Accessibility, Participation and Wellbeing

-The deadline for submitting applications is 4:00pm on the last day of the application period.
+The deadline for submitting applications is 16:00 on the last day of the application period.

-The Arts Promotion Centre Finland requires that applicants familiarise themselves with the call for applications before filling in the application.
+Applicants are required to familiarise themselves with the call for applications before filling in the application.

 Purpose and amount

-These subsidies are intended to support
+These subsidies are intended:

 Previously awarded grants are listed Arts Promotion Centre Finland website.

-Quality and scope of operations and implementation:
+Ambition and quality of operations